Johnesan/Mailer-System/README.md

 # Mailer
-This is a Mailer system that can be used to send mails to clients
+This is a Mailer system that can be used to send mails to clients.
+I made use of the gmail smtp server.
+To configure the smtp client, open the MessageService.cs class and replace the _email_ , _password_ and _dispName_ fields with your own details.
+Also, ensure to enable "Connection to insecure apps in your gmail account settings".
+Otherwise, put in the smtp hosting details of whatever smtp server you intend using.